EspoirX/StarrySky/README.md

     @Override
     public void onCreate() {
         if (!BaseUtil.getCurProcessName(this).contains(":musicLibrary")) {
-            MusicManager.get().setContext(this).init();
+             MusicLibrary musicLibrary = new MusicLibrary.Builder(this)
+                               .build();
+             musicLibrary.init();
         }
     }
 }
 ```

 **note**
-1. Be sure to call setContext to set the context, otherwise it will report an error.
-2. Because the music service is running in the musicLibrary process, in the multi-process case, Application will create multiple times,Therefore, you need to add the above judgment to initialize in the non-musicLibrary process.
+1. Because the music service is running in the musicLibrary process, in the multi-process case, Application will create multiple times,Therefore, you need to add the above judgment to initialize in the non-musicLibrary process.
-3. There are some parameters that can be configured during initialization:
+2. There are some parameters that can be configured during initialization:

 - setAutoPlayNext(boolean autoPlayNext) Whether to play the next song automatically after playing the current song
 - setUseMediaPlayer(boolean isUseMediaPlayer) Whether to use MediaPlayer